New Episode of Hawai’i Island’s Most Wanted Airs Friday

-Anyone who has information on either of these individuals is asked to call the Police Departments non-emergency line at 935-3311.
+Anyone who may have information about the whereabouts of either of these individuals is asked to call the Police Department’s non-emergency line at 935-331.

 Individuals who wish to remain anonymous may call the Big Island Crime Stoppers number at 961-8300.

-“Hawai’i Island’s Most Wanted” is a project of Crime Stoppers, which is a partnership of the business community, media, and police.
-Inspired by the national television show “America’s Most Wanted,” it runs on Na Leo Hawai’i Community Television Channel 54 on Sundays at 5 p.m. and Fridays at 5:30 p.m.
+“Hawai’i Island’s Most Wanted” is a project of Crime Stoppers Hilo, Inc., which is a partnership of the business community, the media, and the police.
+It was inspired by the national TV show, “America’s Most Wanted.”
+The program airs on Na Leo O Hawai’i Community Television Channel 54 on Sundays at 5 p.m. and Fridays at 5:30 p.m.
 It also airs intermittently on Channel 53.